Posterior Tongue Tie and Its Treatment

 Click here to see some pictures of what the wound looks like after the procedure.

 After the procedure, tylenol or motrin alone (if even that) is enough for pain control if > 6 months.
-Infants < 6 months do not typically require anything, but Hyland's Teething Gel or Orajel Naturals (not regular Orajel) may be applied for pain control.
+Infants < 6 months do not typically require anything, but coconut oil, Hyland's Teething Gel, or Orajel Naturals (not regular Orajel) may be applied for pain control.
 Rarely, if tylenol or motrin needed, dosing chart below.

 No antibiotics are needed unless formula fed only.
 The area may ooze for a few hours after the procedure but typically any active bleeding should stop within 15 minutes.
 Some transient bleeding may also occur after performing stretch exercises for a few days.
 The baby may immediately resume breast-feeding without restrictions right after the procedure.